SauloSilva/sinatra-active-model-serializers/README.md

 **active_model_serializers**

-This attribute is an object, all inserted configuration this object it will be passed on to active model serializers, eg.
+This attribute is an object, all inserted configuration this object it will be passed on to Active Model Serializers, eg.

 ```
 set :active_model_serializers, { root: false }